rahafoundation/raha-mobile-app/README_DEPLOYMENT.md

 1. Make sure you have the latest dependencies installed by running `yarn install`.
 1. Login to appcenter via `yarn run appcenter login`.

-#### Android

-Add the codepush Android deployment keys to your `~/.gradle/gradle.properties` file so that so that your builds contain the proper codepush keys.
-The codepush deployment keys are shared via keybase.

-#### iOS

-Download and copy `private.xcconfig` from Keybase into `ios/BuildConfig`.
-It contains the iOS deployment keys.
-Make sure to reopen XCode to refresh the configurations.

 ### Releasing an update to CodePush